Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Item

-Every Monk carries a _Spiritual Talisman_ that enhances their ability to harness their inner Chi.
+Every Monk carries a _Spiritual Talisman_ that enhances their ability to harness their Chi.
 This Spiritual Talisman most often manifests itself as a bracelet, pendant, or ring of beads that is inscribed with their temple's tenants.

 | Level | Spiritual Talisman Effect        |